CHeggan/AudioSet-For-Meta-Learning/README.md

 INclude:
 - How the scripts try to be reproducible.
 The successes and failures here
 - potential issues with getting the exact same data gaain, ile videos being removed or privated etc - surprisingly common
+- A large dataframe/ csv fle is generated which contains all amples downlaoded and put into the set

 ## Possible Issues
 Is possible for YouTube to throttle access to their site after too many access requests.
 There are a few potential ways around this, these are: